jdariasl/jdariasl.github.io/_pages/publications.md

 2025
 -----

 - A. Moure-Prado, A. Guerrero-López, **J.D.
 Arias-Londoño**, J.I.
-Godino-Llorente Bayesian automatic screening of pneumonia and lung lesions localization from CT scans.
-A combined method toward a more user-centred and explainable approach.
-Accepted IEEE Access, 2025.[<a href="https://github.com/BYO-UPM/CT-COVID" target="_blank">GitHub</a>]
+Godino-Llorente. <a href="https://ieeexplore.ieee.org/document/11153418" target="_blank">Bayesian automatic screening of pneumonia and lung lesions localization from CT scans.
+A combined method toward a more user-centred and explainable approach</a>.
+IEEE Access, early access, 2025.[<a href="https://github.com/BYO-UPM/CT-COVID" target="_blank">GitHub</a>]

 - M.F.
 Alcala-Durand, J.C.
 Puerta-Acevedo, **J.D.
 Arias-Londoño**, J.I.
-Godino-Llorente <a href="https://arxiv.org/abs/2509.01326" target="_blank">Automatic Screening of Parkinson's Disease from Visual Explorations</a>. arXiv:2509.01326, 2025.
+Godino-Llorente. <a href="https://arxiv.org/abs/2509.01326" target="_blank">Automatic Screening of Parkinson's Disease from Visual Explorations</a>. arXiv:2509.01326, 2025.

 - Y. Sun, A. Guerrero-López, **J.D.
 Arias-Londoño**, J.I.
 Godino-Llorente. <a href="https://www.sciencedirect.com/science/article/pii/S2352340925006869?via%3Dihub">CT-SCOPE: annotated dataset of CT SCans for the automatic semantic segmentation of the Osseous structures of the Paranasal sinusEs</a>.
 Data in Brief, vol. 62, 111962, 2025. [<a href="https://github.com/BYO-UPM/Craneal_CT" target="_blank">GitHub</a>]